weleoka/kaica_dun/README.md

 To build and run the project with gradle using the gradle wrapper `./gradlew build` and then `./gradlew run` to run the application.

-If `./gradlew run` does not work then try the `./gradlew installDist` or `./gradlew distZip` and tun the resulting file in the `/bin` folder.
+If `./gradlew run` does not work then try the `./gradlew installDist` or `./gradlew distZip` and run the resulting file in the `/bin` folder.

 ### Setup for development - automatic with IJ idea